The audio-tracks in Feeling Good are centred around Positive Mental Training

 CBT is based on the concept that thoughts, behaviour and feelings are interlinked.
 Traditionally CBT focuses on changing negative thoughts to alter mood and behaviour.

-Positive Mental Training, instead, focuses on using positive feelings to change thoughts and behaviour.
-We think of this as upstream CBT (uCBT) as we are focusing on the cause of negative thoughts.
+Positive Mental Training, instead, focuses on feelings, using positive feelings, to change thoughts and behaviour.
+We think of this as upstream CBT (uCBT) as we are focusing on the causes of negative thoughts.
+Neuroscience has shown that feelings drive thoughts and behaviours (not the other way round!).
 Positive Mental Training helps any negative feelings & memories by changing these, through integration, into a positive resource, generating positive feelings.
 This core technique can, over time and with practice, build mental strength and an enduring positive mindset.

 Mindfulness is meditation that involves stilling the mind and body through focusing on the present moment.
 This involves acknowledging and accepting the experience of the moment, feelings and thoughts, bringing increased calm to the body and mind.
 This technique develops with practice.
 Feeling Good develops mindfulness through relaxation practice, although it is more structured and easier to engage with.
 Many people find that mindfulness mediation is easier to do after they have used the Feeling Good app.